 The real task starts once you have your WordPress website ready and running.
 And it is the task of maintaining your WordPress website.

-Your website might be beautiful, feature packed, but it’s equally important for your site to be maintained well for proper ranking.
+Your website might be beautiful, feature-packed, but it’s equally important for your site to be maintained well for proper ranking.
+In this article, we will discuss the DIY WordPress website Maintenance routines for a performance optimized website.

 The following are the maintenance essentials for your WordPress website: